Robert Frank: The Complete Film Works: Volume 1, 2, 3 & 4

 A box camera for photographic paper can be made of a light-tight cardboard box, from sheets of cardboard or from wood.
 Peter Olpe (1993) has plans for a nicely constructed cardboard camera.

 I usually use wood for box cameras for photographic paper.
 Most of my cameras are constructed for the format 18 x 24 cm (approx. 8 x 10 in.).
 The focal lengths differ but all are wide-angle cameras.
 My preferred 18 x 24 cm camera has a focal length of 87 mm.
-The images in my
+The images in my "Stones" project and some of my "Oslo pinhole photographs" were made with this camera.

 Although it is easy to make a simple moveable shutter for these cameras most of the cameras have just piece of cardboard which is taped to the camera and opened or removed during exposure.
 For some of my box cameras I have made a reducing back for 4 x 5 in. sheet film.
 Sketch of wooden camera: